StetHD/scala-bindgen/README.md

 **This is work in progress, in early inception phase.**

-A native binding generator for the [Scala] language.
-See also: [Scala Native] and this [getting started guide].
+A native binding generator for the [Scala] language.<br/> See also: [Scala Native] and this [getting started guide].

 ``scala-bindgen`` was originally ported from [Rust's bindgen], which was originally ported from [Clay's bindgen].

+Similar products:
+1. [JOGL GlueGen] generates Java bindings (JNI wrappers) from C header files.

 ## For the impatient